zikura88/immortalwrt-mt798x/README.md

   ### Quickstart
   1. Run `git clone --depth=1 https://github.com/padavanonly/immortalwrt-mt798x.git` to clone the source code.
   2. Run `cd immortalwrt-mt798x` to enter source directory.
+  3. 加入第三方的插件：
+     sed -i '1i src-git kenzo https://github.com/kenzok8/openwrt-packages' feeds.conf.default

-  3. Run `./scripts/feeds update -a` to obtain all the latest package definitions defined in feeds.conf / feeds.conf.default
+  5. Run `./scripts/feeds update -a` to obtain all the latest package definitions defined in feeds.conf / feeds.conf.default
-  4. Run `./scripts/feeds install -a` to install symlinks for all obtained packages into package/feeds/
+  6. Run `./scripts/feeds install -a` to install symlinks for all obtained packages into package/feeds/
-  5. Copy the configuration file for your device from the `defconfig` directory to the project root directory and rename it `.config`
+  7. Copy the configuration file for your device from the `defconfig` directory to the project root directory and rename it `.config`

      ```
      # MT7981